rogarmu8/Valgrind-macOS-MOJAVE-10.14.5/README.md

 "usr/local/lib/valgrind/default.supp"

 And you are ready to go!
+I upload also my suppression file, still work in progress.

-PD: All the credits to Louis Brunner, just adding some hopefully useful information.
+**PD: All the credits to Louis Brunner, just adding some hopefully useful information.**